 Then you are ready to enjoy a quiet, comfortable, and restful night’s sleep!

 What can I expect during/after The procedure?

 The Inspire procedures performed at Iowa City Ambulatory Surgical Center are performed in an outpatient setting under general anesthesia.
 The Inspire therapy system is fully implanted under the skin of the neck and chest.

 You may have some discomfort or swelling at the small incision sites for a few days.
 This is generally managed with ibuprofen or acetaminophen.
 Most people return to their regular diet and non-strenuous activities within a few days.

 Three to four weeks following surgery you will have an appointment with your doctor.
 The doctor will activate the implant for the first time, establish your unique therapy settings then show you how to use the hand sleep remote.

 One month after the device is activated, physicians optimize therapy settings for a patient during a routine sleep study.
-It’s also common to see your doctor once a year for a check up.
+It’s also common to see your doctor once a year for a check-up.

 The Star (Stimulation Therapy for Apnea Reduction) trial was a clinical trial designed to evaluate the safety and effectiveness of Inspire Therapy.
 Results were published in the January 9, 2014 edition of the New England Journal of Medicine.
-Patients who participated in the STAR trial experienced significant reductions in sleep apnea events and significant improvements quality of life measures, including:
+Patients who participated in the STAR trial experienced significant reductions in sleep apnea events and significant improvements in quality of life measures, including: